taskcluster/taskcluster-lib-validate/README.md

 }
 ```

-The return value is either `null` if nothing is wrong, or an error message that tries to
+The return value from `validate` is either `null` if nothing is wrong, or an
-do a decent job of explaining what went wrong in plain, understandable language.
-An
+error message that tries to do a decent job of explaining what went wrong in
-error message may look as follows:
+plain, understandable language.
+An error message may look as follows:

 ```
 Schema Validation Failed: